 Generally, you need three years of ministry experience and an MDiv or equivalent degree to begin your Doctor of Ministry (DMin).

-In addition, the following prerequisites apply to DMin applicants.
+In addition to the common admissions requirements for all degree programs, the following prerequisites normally apply to DMin applicants.
+All applicants must:

-- normally have at least three years of vocational or bivocational Christian ministry experience since receiving their first graduate theological degree
+- have at least three years of substantial vocational or bivocational Christian ministry experience since receiving their first graduate theological degree;

 - have an academic record that demonstrates superior ability and shows promise of success in doctoral studies; and

-- hold an accredited Master of Divinity (MDiv) or Master of Theology (ThM) degree, or a Master of Arts (MA) degree plus leveling courses as necessary to provide MDiv equivalence.
-Prerequisite degrees and/or equivalence must include:
+- hold an accredited Master of Divinity (MDiv), Master of Theology (ThM) degree, or a Master of Arts (MA) degree plus leveling courses as necessary to provide MDiv equivalence.
+Prerequisite degrees and/or equivalence must include three terms of Greek and two terms of Hebrew.

-Credits needed to meet MDiv equivalence requirements must cover the breadth and scope of Dallas Theological Seminary’s curriculum and commitment to Scripture as prescribed by the DMin Office and the Registrar’s Office.
+Credits needed to meet MDiv equivalence requirements must cover the breadth and scope of DTS’s curriculum and commitment to Scripture as prescribed by the DMin office.
 Courses required for MDiv equivalence may be earned at DTS, its extension sites, through external studies programs, or other accredited institutions.
-For more information on MDiv equivalence, please contact the Doctor of Ministry Office or the Registrar’s Office.
+For more information on MDiv equivalence, please contact the Doctor of Ministry office.

 Transfer of Credit